Leonardslee Gardens – Afternoon Tea

 Take your pick

-As well as enjoying the views and stunning decor of the mansion house, guests can also revel in the menus to choose from for afternoon tea.
+As well as enjoying the views and stunning decor of the mansion house at Leonardslee House, guests can also revel in the menus to choose from for afternoon tea.
 The classic tea, savoury tea and children’s tea menus all offer something slightly different, not to mention the actual choice of tea on offer.
 All the components are homemade on-site by talented chefs, and the loose leaf tea is sourced and supplied by the Rare Tea Company.

 The classic tea